Skip to content

 That isn’t adulthood.
 That’s “adultolescence,” where you’re just a bigger kid engaging in more riskier behaviors.
 The truth is, some things are just as sinful for adults as they are for kids.
 God instructs us to use language that edifies, not gratifies, no matter what age you are (Ephesians 4:29).
 Some media (movies, websites, magazines, novels, etc.) isn’t fit for consumption at any time in your life (Psalm 101:3).
 Sex is still reserved for marriage, whether you’re eighteen or fifty-seven (Hebrews 13:4).
 And you might want think twice about whether other “adult” activities are worth the problems they bring (Galatians 5:16).

-Hold yourself accountable to Christian standards, even when your parents aren’t there to do it for you.
+As you transition to adulthood, hold yourself accountable to Christian standards, even when your parents aren’t there to do it for you.

 GOD, OR SELF?